Skip Navigation

 “Likewise the Spirit helps us in our weakness.
 For we do not know what to pray for as we ought, but the Spirit himself intercedes for us with groanings too deep for words.
 And he who searches hearts knows what is the mind of the Spirit, because the Spirit intercedes for the saints according to the will of God.”
 (Romans 8:26–27)

 Christians also receive the Holy Spirit, the second person of the Trinity, upon conversion.
 As Paul wrote in Romans 8, the Spirit intercedes for us according to the Father’s will.
 Without the heart-transforming work of the Holy Spirit in our souls, we would not even be able to pray with humble, worshipful hearts and minds.
 We don’t even have words holy enough to present before the Lord.
-This is what the Muslim man, woman, and child are missing in their prayers.
+This is what the Muslim man, woman, and child are missing in their daily prayers.
 Without the joy of Christ in salvation, they miss out on a personal relationship with God through the Holy Spirit and the perfect, fatherly love of God.
 By God’s grace, we speak to Him as our loving, heavenly Father who has found favor in us.
 The Muslim can only worship Allah at arms-length, without any type of personal relationship with his god.

 In Acts, the first-century church was always described as being active in prayer (Acts 1:14, Acts 2:42, Acts 4:23-31).
 Praying to God the Father is not a recent understanding of Scripture.
 We have promises of God in Scripture that He listens and responds to the prayers of His children.